brianshumate/vaultron/examples/secret_engines/mssql/README.md

     -e 'MSSQL_SA_PASSWORD=v4u1tr0n_in_the_h@use' \
     -e 'MSSQL_PID=Developer' \
     -p 1401:1433 \
-    --name sql1 \
+    --name vaultron_mssql \
     -d microsoft/mssql-server-linux:2017-latest
 ```

-Protip: The example `MSSQL_SA_PASSWORD` meets requirements and you should be certain that your chosen value does as well, or you'll be seeing this in `docker logs sql1`:
+Protip: The example `MSSQL_SA_PASSWORD` meets requirements and you should be certain that your chosen value does as well, or you'll be seeing this in `docker logs vaultron_mssql`:

 ```
 ERROR: Unable to set system administrator password: Password validation failed.
 The password does not meet SQL Server password policy requirements because it is not complex enough.
 The password must be at least 8 characters long and contain characters from three of the following four sets: Uppercase letters, Lowercase letters, Base 10 digits, and Symbols..